New Generation Instructor Courses – Buying Terms & Conditions

 - Disrespectful behaviour in or damage to chalets.

-- A strike may be issued by any member of the New Generation Team
+- A yellow/red card may be issued by any member of the New Generation Team

-- All strikes will be reported to the New Generation off-snow support.
+- All yellow cards will be reported to the New Generation off-snow support.

-- The issuing of a strike will be communicated clearly in writing to the Trainee.
+- The issuing of cards will be communicated clearly to the Trainee.

-- A strike may be issued in the case of gross misbehaviour (see client code of conduct) of any Trainee on the course.
+- A yellow/red card may be issued in the case of gross misbehaviour (see section 4) of any Trainee on the course.

-- One strike is issued as a first warning.
+- A yellow card is issued as a first warning.
 At this stage New Generation may put in place procedures to help you.
 Amongst other things, You may be required to sign in with a mentor or New Generation member of staff each morning.

-- A Trainee can receive a maximum of 3 strikes, it will be at the discretion of New Generation as to the course of disciplinary action to be taken: including, but not necessarily limited to; calling the Trainee’s parents/guardians (where appropriate); suspension from training; expulsion from the course – as per the terms and conditions.
+- A Trainee receiving a maximum of 3 yellow cards will automatically receive a red card and it will be at the discretion of New Generation as to the course of disciplinary action to be taken: including, but not necessarily limited to; calling the Trainee’s parents/guardians (where appropriate); suspension from training; expulsion from the course – as per the terms and conditions.

 B: BASI ASSESSMENT PREREQUISITES